leaf2fire/reasons/README.md

 unnecessary work that doesn't put me anywhere closer to my goals.
 The exact opposite of efficient.
 In order to break my limits and become a bit more efficient, I decided to document the reasons behind the decisions I make.

+*Note*: All documents in this repository will forever be in progress.
+In other words, they will get better over time.